 2. Consider lifetime costs, not just the purchase price

 3. Get the mood of your light right – consider colour temperature

 4. Decide what type of light you need – general or task specific.

 1. Think lumens, not watts

-We used to purchase old fashioned incandescent bulbs by the amount of power (or watts) they used.
-With the energy-efficient new technologies now available light bulbs now produce the same amount of light using far less power.
+We used to purchase old-fashioned incandescent bulbs by the amount of power (or watts) they used.
+With the energy-efficient new technologies now available, light bulbs produce the same amount of light using far less power.
 It no longer makes sense to shop for watts.
 Using ‘lumens’ is now the way to choose the light you need.

 While you can source the lumens (light!) you need from a range of technologies, halogen lights will be less efficient and cost more to run than CFL (compact fluorescent lamp) and LED (light emitting diode) equivalent options.

 light Globe output is measured in lumens.

 The table shows the required lumen output of an LED when used to replace old-style incandescent and halogen light Globes.

 Also shown are the typical wattages of Globes.